Banner with drawing of city, coastal landscape and dragonfly

 People in a park

 This intervention aims to strengthen the relationship between botanical gardens and their city, spatially, culturally and through practices, by engaging leadership and experts at botanical gardens, and their city planning community.
-Starting in Lisbon and spreading to other cities.
+Starting in Lisbon, Portugal.

 River and greens